containers/podman/docs/source/markdown/podman-manifest-add.1.md

 Specify the features list which the list or index records as requirements for the image.
 This option is rarely used.

+**--os**

+Override the OS which the list or index records as a requirement for the image.
+If *imagename* refers to a manifest list or image index, the OS information will be retrieved from it.
+Otherwise, it will be retrieved from the image's configuration information.

 **--os-version**

 Specify the OS version which the list or index records as a requirement for the